Best Intercom Alternatives 2026: 60–70% Less Cost

 Help Scout lacks Intercom's outbound messaging, Product Tours, and in-app engagement tools.
 If those are central to your growth motion, the switch requires either accepting the gap or adding a separate product messaging tool.

-Best for: B2B SaaS teams under 50 agents where the primary support channel is email and the in-app messaging features of Intercom go largely unused.
-Teams frequently report cutting their support tooling cost by 60-70% by switching.
+Help Scout fits B2B SaaS teams under 50 agents where email is the primary support channel and Intercom's in-app messaging goes largely unused.
+Teams frequently report cutting tooling cost by 60-70% after switching.
+Try Help Scout free →

 Freshdesk's free tier is genuinely functional for small teams: unlimited agents, email and social ticketing, basic automation.
 This is the most direct answer for teams that are paying Intercom's minimum of $39/seat/month for a handful of agents and need to reduce cost quickly.

-Best for: teams prioritizing cost reduction over experience quality, or teams that need structured ticket queues and SLA management as their primary requirement.
+Freshdesk works best for teams prioritizing cost reduction over UX polish, or teams that need structured ticket queues and SLA management as their primary requirement.

 Crisp is the most direct live-chat replacement for teams that used Intercom primarily as a chat widget and messenger.
 The free plan supports two agents with chat, email, and a basic knowledge base.
 The Pro plan ($25/workspace/month) adds unlimited history, triggers, and integrations.

-Critically, Crisp uses per-workspace pricing rather than per-seat — a meaningful difference for teams that have seasonal agents or fluctuating headcount.
+Critically, Crisp uses per-workspace pricing rather than per-seat, a meaningful difference for teams with seasonal agents or fluctuating headcount.
 A team of 8 support agents pays $25/month on Pro, not $8 × $39 = $312/month.

-Best for: small ecommerce or startup teams that used Intercom primarily for the chat widget and basic automation, and where the team size makes per-seat pricing painful.
+Crisp works best for small ecommerce or startup teams that used Intercom primarily for the chat widget and basic automation, where per-seat pricing becomes painful as the team grows.

 Chatwoot is an open-source customer communication platform with Intercom-like features: live chat, email inbox, social channels, and a shared inbox for teams.
 Self-hosted on your own infrastructure, it costs $0 in licensing.
 The cloud-hosted plan starts at $19/user/month for teams that do not want to manage infrastructure.